 2.1 Information and Designations.
 You will, with respect to each Account for each Transaction: (i) provide us with the two most recent Utility Invoices not later than 10 days after your execution of the applicable Confirmation; (ii) participate in "retail access" (however defined) under the applicable Law and Rules; (iii) upon our request, designate us as your Competitive Supplier, which designation will be exclusive as to all applicable Accounts for the applicable Transaction Term, and properly notify each Utility of such designation; (iv) if “Utility Invoice Payment” is specified on a Confirmation, forward to a post office box we designate within 2 days 2 Business Days of receipt any Utility Invoices and rate-related correspondence you receive from Utilities for the applicable Accounts; (v) execute at our request any separate written agreements (including with respect to electronic data exchange and other similar matters) that may be required by a Utility in connection with the implementation of this Agreement; (vi) forward to us, within 120 days after the end of your fiscal year, a complete copy of your annual audited financial statements, which shall be prepared in accordance with generally accepted accounting principles; (vii) pay all deposits, connection fees and metering charges related to the purchase, installation and operation of meters and associated equipment or other similar amounts payable to a Utility to establish or maintain electric service other than those fees and charges which are to be paid by us pursuant to Section 1.6; and (viii) provide us with such other information and take such other actions during each Transaction Term as we may reasonably request.

 2.2 Limited Agency.
-You hereby appoint us as your limited agent with respect to actions reasonably required to effectively implement this Agreement (including acting as your billing agent under applicable Law and Rules) and authorize us to: (i) obtain information from each Utility with respect to your billing and credit history, usage, load shape, and other similar data; (ii) if “Utility Invoice Payment” is specified on a Confirmation, pay your Utility Invoices and negotiate correction of billing errors or similar items affecting Utility Invoices; (iii) notify the applicable Utilities of termination and resumption of service at affected Accounts and the dates thereof in connection with changes in an Account’s source of energy supply and upon the commencement and termination of services under this Agreement; and (iv) take all reasonable actions in your name and on your behalf as we deem necessary to effectively implement this Agreement.
+You hereby appoint us as your limited agent with respect to actions reasonably required to effectively implement this Agreement (including acting as your billing agent under applicable Law and Rules) and authorize us to: (i) obtain information from each Utility with respect to your billing and credit history, usage, load shape, and other similar data; (ii) if “Utility Invoice Payment” is specified on a Confirmation, pay your Utility Invoices and negotiate correction of billing errors or similar items affecting Utility Invoices; (iii) notify the applicable Utilities of termination and resumption of service at affected Accounts and the dates thereof in connection with changes in an Account’s source of energy supply and upon the commencement and termination of services under this Agreement; and (iv) take all reasonable actions in your name and on your behalf as we reasonably deem necessary to effectively implement this Agreement.
 You will cooperate with us to notify each Utility of this appointment, including execution of documents evidencing such limited agency in such form as we may reasonably request.
 You agree not to engage in any of the activities for which we are your limited agent without our prior written consent.
 Our responsibility as your limited agent under this Agreement is limited to the subject matter of this Agreement and those tasks appropriate to providing the services hereunder and does not create or result in the imposition on us of, and you hereby waive, any other duties of any kind or nature, including fiduciary duties and duties which may otherwise arise by operation of Law.